sardorick/ANPR-TF/README.md

 * tesseract==0.1.3

 ## Setup
-To run this project, install it locally pip:
+To run this project, install it locally with pip:

 $ pip install -r requirements.txt